parroty/spawn_viewer/README.md

 $ mix server
 ```

 Then, open `http://localhost:4000` in the browser.
+In the browser, select a function and click `Execute` to draw the graph.

 ## Sample